The Villum Experiment Programme supports unorthodox ideas in their early phase.

 Villum Experiment is created for the special research projects that challenge the norm and have the potential to fundamentally change the way we approach important topics.
 The applicant is anonymous to the reviewers.
 For Danish universities and research institutions, this is also tool to attract talented researchers outside Denmark.

 You can apply for DKK 1-2 million, incl.
 15% for indirect costs.
-The grant can cover project-related costs such as wages, equipment, travel, current expenses, etc. A total of up to DKK 100 million has been allocated for the programme in 2020.
+The grant can cover project-related costs such as wages, equipment, travel, current expenses, etc.

 The time frame for the grant is up to 2 years.
 As a previous grantee It is possible to apply again in competition with other applicants when the grant has ended.